 Then, I calculate 20% savings for November due to 50-30-20 + pay yourself first method (yellow) and transfer already budgeted amount for special occasions like Christmas or Halloween into irregular spends account (grey).

-Next, I put my fixed expenses (light blue) and determine a “kakebo” cash available (purple) by subtracting savings, irregular spends, fixed expenses from the income.
+Next, I put my fixed expenses (light blue) and determine a “kakebo” cash available (purple) by subtracting savings, irregular spending, fixed expenses from the income.

 Last but not least, I divide my available cash into two categories: